holochain/holochain/docs/specs/src/hwp_4_formal.md

 #### DHT Communication Protocols

 So far we have described the topological transformation between the agentic holding of state on a source chain into the shape of the shared data for making that state visible via the DHT.
-Additionally we have described an addressing scheme that makes data deterministically retreivable.
+Additionally we have described an addressing scheme that makes data deterministically retrievable.
 Now we must describe the communication protocols that allow agents to come and go on the network while still maintaining the necessary data redundancy.

 Peers conduct all communication with each other using **messages** of various classes and types.
 There are two levels of abstraction for messages; the lower level establishes peer connections in discrete **network spaces** and defines basic messages for maintaining DHT state and sending arbitrary application messages, while the higher level adapts these basic message types to implement Holochain-specific features.